 Conclusions regarding nutritional yeast

 High in nutrients and vegan, nutritional yeast has a number of possible health advantages.
 You may quickly increase the amount of protein, vitamins, minerals, and antioxidants in meals with it.
 It’s frequently used as a vegan cheese sauce flavor and as a salad and soup topping.
-More study is required, although studies have shown that it may support immunity and decrease cholesterol.
+More research would be helpful, although studies have shown that it may support immunity and decrease cholesterol.